netdata/netdata/collectors/cups.plugin/README.md

 ## Prerequisites

 This plugin needs a running local CUPS daemon (`cupsd`).
 This plugin does not need any configuration.
+Supports cups since version 1.7.

 ## Charts